top of page

 Are there any costs I need to bear?

-Serai will cover your accommodation and meals, group activities, domestic travel within India, and a stipend towards international travel if needed.
+Serai will cover your accommodation, meals, and group activities.
+The thematic fellowships funded by Rohini Nilekani Philanthropies include travel costs, and there is a limited amount of travel support, based on financial need, available to other fellows.
 You will also have access to a printer, projector, and a small fund for supplies.
 All other personal costs will be borne by the fellows themselves.

 What kind of weather can I expect?

-The residency will take place at the beginning of winter at Camp Nomad, Days are usually bright and sunny, averaging at about 15 degrees celsius, and nights can get cold at about 4-5 degrees celsius.
+The residency will take place at the beginning of winter at Nomad Eco-Retreat.
+Days are usually bright and sunny, averaging at about 15-18 degrees celsius, and nights can get cold at about 4-5 degrees celsius.
 There will be a fire in the common areas every evening, and our staff can also build a fire in the stoves in your cottage if you would like.
 There will also be electric blankets and hot water bottles to keep you even cosier at night.

-It is very unlikely to snow during your time at Camp, but you will be treated to stunning views of the snow peaks in the distance.
+It is very unlikely to snow during your time with us, but you will be treated to stunning views of the snow peaks in the distance.

 Can you accommodate medical needs, allergies, or disabilities?

-Camp Nomad also prides itself on catering to a diversity of dietary needs, and we will be able to accommodate gluten free, vegan, nightshade-free or other medically required diets if we are given adequate prior notice.
+We also pride ourselves on catering to a diversity of dietary needs, and we will be able to accommodate gluten free, vegan, nightshade-free or other medically required diets if we are given adequate prior notice.
 Please note, however, that we only have one kitchen, so we will not be able to ensure zero cross-contamination of ingredients; in case you have a severe food allergy, please write to us beforehand so that we can realistically let you know if we will be able to support your time with us.

 Do bear in mind that we are in a somewhat remote location in the mountains, and specialized medical care may not always be available.
 If you have specific concerns or questions regarding this, please email us.